lkollenberger/NeoFreeBird/README.md

     </td>
   </tr>
 </table>

-> Please feel free to contribute to our project as well! we'd love to get all the help possible as we're working on this in our free time

 > [!NOTE]
 > <b>There are some remains</b><br>You may still see some X branding in web based stuff.
 We try our best to get rid of most of them.